 My favorite foods are jelly beans and peanut butter.
 I like to ride on IV poles, Harley motorcycles and also cuddle and watch television.
-My best friend is Twinkles—she’s a butterfly—and she likes to sit on my nose and tell me secrets when I’m not working.
+My best friend is Twinkles—she’s a butterfly—and she likes to sit on my nose and tell me secrets when I’m not volunteering.

 Just so you know about my training and experience— I am honored to be a permanent part of the AIDS Memorial Quilt.
 I have volunteered all over Tennessee and I went to Florida, Kansas, Nevada, Ohio, Oklahoma, Oregon, Canada, London, Hawaii, and Australia too.
-I went off to college with a very special friend; she & I educate others and hopefully, eliminate fear & stigma.
+I went off to college with a very special friend; she & I educated others and hopefully, eliminated fear & stigma.
 Plus, I traveled to California to talk with first-graders who were learning how children and adults living with serious illnesses can still have hope—because … Hope is the Belief in Possibilities!

 Oliver A. Bear